 In the center of the century bracketed by Wordsworth and Clark, we find Huxley’s Brave New World (1931) and Orwell’s Nineteen Eighty-Four (1949).
 Their popularity rests on an American ideal wherein the preeminence of the individual spirit may be in need of a collective vision.
 Yet, in the process of trying to accomplish this, the individual is weakened, even destroyed.
 We are reminded by many at the end of this century to remember that the earth cannot “know” of such desolation but if it did, it could smell regeneration in the moist breath of decay as its source of renewal.

 The city is a historical exaggeration made contemporary.
 The old image is a complex of high buildings surrounded by a broad white apron of single-family, tree-filled towns.
-The smell of carelessness spills out of day-to-day business affairs and workers grow more downtrodden and ever more desperate in their daily travels.
-The city defined by vast lunatic growth, managed by torrents of savagery disguises a flimsy gentility, the criminalities of wealth and the wastefulness of a cancer budding from a few wild cells.
-It is not the cancers cells fault, it is the nature of the beast.
+The smell of carelessness spills out of day-to-day business affairs, and workers grow more downtrodden and ever more desperate in their daily travels.
+The city, defined by vast lunatic growth, managed by torrents of savagery, disguises a flimsy gentility, the criminalities of wealth, and the wastefulness of a cancer budding from a few wild cells.
+It is not the cancer cell’s fault.
+It is the nature of the beast.

 A more contemporary view of the urban world is to see stop, take stock of itself and end its spillage of waste and poisons into land, sea, and air.
 Once encapsulated, teams of powerful individuals will build, restore and develop the city.
 They will not be part of the massive social collective much feared in the past, but they will share a common goal, to create a way for the wild to be forever wild, one that glides over still mountains and appears in dreams.

-The idea of creating a Lys, Diaspar or something else, cannot be accomplished by an organization or groups of them.
+The idea of creating a Lys, Diaspar, or something else, cannot be accomplished by an organization or groups of them.
 A network is better at defining the complex layers of urban life.
 A network can discover and establish the framework of values essential to successful change.
 Networks are better at improving access to basic resources, essentially people with information, ideas, advice, and connections.
-Networks influence decision makers on policy questions in time with sophisticated combinations of analysis and advocacy.
-Finally, networks are a lasting, self-renewing driver of its own theory of change.
+Networks influence decision-makers on policy questions in time with sophisticated combinations of analysis and advocacy.
+Finally, networks are a lasting, self-renewing driver of their own theory of change.

-The network of which I am a part and seeking a larger system is focused on one issue and one word.
-The core of it is the catastrophe of urbanization as it stands today and the one word forward is “density”.
+The network I am a part of seeks a larger system focused on one issue and one word.
+The core of it is the catastrophe of urbanization as it stands today, and the one word forward is “density.”